Skip to main content

 X (Twitter) User ID (Numeric)X (Twitter)'s internal numeric ID.

-Items marked with "(beta)"
+Items marked with beta

-The "Gender," "Age," and "Location" items were deprecated on May 20, 2024.
+The "Gender," "Age," and "Location" items were deprecated on 2024/5/20.

-Regarding "Date Followed" and "Date Followed By"
+Regarding "Date Followed" and "Date Followed By You"

 • Data prior to SocialDog registration is not acquired.